Skip to main content

 You want deep reasoning for complex tasks → Claude Code.
 When you're debugging a gnarly race condition or refactoring a service layer, the depth of reasoning justifies the terminal-based workflow.

-You're budget-conscious or evaluating → Codeium or Continue.dev.
-Start here, get comfortable with AI-assisted development, then upgrade if you need more.
+You're budget-conscious or evaluating → Trae for free premium model access, Cline for an open-source agent on your own keys, or Continue.dev for full local control.
+Start here, then upgrade if you need more.

 You need data sovereignty → Tabnine.
 Self-hosted, custom models, and no data leaving your infrastructure.